XiaoxiaoRen-Xx/Xxszdhbczzz/README.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [data viz examples](dataviz-examples) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # Portfolio
-Hiiiii, this is my public portfolio for Telling Stories with Data at CMU!
+Hiiiii, this is my public portfolio for Telling Stories with Data at CMU Heinz College!
 Here's where all my cool work will go.
 You should probably hire me.

 # About me
 Hi!
 I am Xiaoxiao Ren from MEIM!🚀 Honestly, I'm not very skilled at data processing, but I genuinely believe that mastering data-related knowledge is really cool!
 Learning how to visualize data, in particular, is an incredibly versatile skill.
 I'm very excited about the growth I will achieve after taking this course!🎁